 Places to visit in Sirince / Ephesus

-Day 6: A direct flight from Kayseri got us to Izmir and then we had prearranged an airport pick-up from the hotel.
-Although this was an expensive option, our flight was late in the evening and we wanted a comfortable way of reaching the hotel.
+Day 6: Ephesus was our third stop before going back to exploring more of Istanbul in our 10-day action-packed Turkey Itinerary.
+A direct flight from Kayseri got us to Izmir and then we had prearranged an airport pick-up from the hotel.

 Despite the pre-arrangement, it was eerie when we got out of Izmir and started climbing the hill roads in Sirince village.
 Our chosen hotel, Nisanyan sits right at the top.
 We were really late and there was no one to receive us.
 The taxi guy (who works only for hotel guests) showed us the keys to the room and we fell into bed exhausted.